The Wolf from Scotland

 EVANGELISTIC ARDOUR

-Kalley in Madeira circa 1871
+Kalley in Madeira circa 1871, welcoming locals to join his flock.

 The magnanimous Kalley couldn’t resist proselytising his particular brand of Protestantism to the exclusively Catholic parishioners he was caring for.
 So successful was he at converting the poorer classes to the Presbyterian brand that the Catholic church could no longer ‘turn a blind eye’ or indeed ‘the other cheek’!

-In 1843, Scottish Bibles that he had widely distributed throughout the island were confiscated and meetings at his home, which were becoming increasingly popular, were forbidden.
+In 1841, the Catholic Bishop of Funchal dampened Kalley’s evangelistic ardour and forbade him from giving any further religious lectures.
+Scottish Bibles that he had widely distributed throughout the island were confiscated and meetings at his home, which were becoming increasingly popular, were forbidden.

 The Scots Kirk in downtown Funchal, Madeira

-Then he went one step too far.
-Along with a newly arrived missionary, the Rev. William Hepburn Hewitson, Kalley founded the first ‘Presbyterian Church of Portugal’ in Funchal, ‘The Scots Kirk’.
+Along with a newly arrived missionary, the Rev. William Hepburn Hewitson, Kalley founded the first ‘Presbyterian Church of Portugal’ in Funchal, and it still stands today as ‘The Scots Kirk’.

 This was a step too far for the island’s Catholic hierarchy and Kalley and his Portuguese followers were formally charged with blasphemy and heresy, which at the time were punishable by death!